UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 {: .language-bash}

-But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `my_project` called `.git`:
+But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `un-report` called `.git`:

 ~~~
 $ ls -a